muchaste/EOD-Logger/eodlogger_2channel_wave/README.md

   (timeout for establishing a serial connection with a computer).

-- Normal operation, i.e. data acquisition is running and data are written to SD card: the LED briefly flashes every 2 seconds.
+- Normal operation, i.e. data acquisition is running and data are written to SD card: the LED briefly flashes every 5 seconds.

 - Whenever a file is closed (and a new one opened), the LED lights for 1 second.
-Then it continues with flashes every 2 seconds.
+Then it continues with flashes every 5 seconds.

 - The LED is switched off if no data can be written on the SD card (no SD card present or SD card full) or data acquisition is not working.
-  Connect the Teensy to the computer and open the serial monitor of the Arduino IDE.
+  Connect the Teensy to the computer and open the serial monitor of the Arduino IDE (`Ctrl+Shif+M`).
 On startup the settings for the data acquisition are reported and in case of problems an error message is displayed.